-POLLUTION PREVENTION AND CONTROL ACT 1999 ENVIRONMENTAL PERMITTING (ENGLAND AND WALES) REGULATIONS 2010, as amended
+POLLUTION PREVENTION AND CONTROL ACT 1999 ENVIRONMENTAL PERMITTING (ENGLAND & WALES) REGULATIONS 2016 as amended

+Permit Number: 6.6/040866/JT4

-Permit Number: 6.6/040866/LT3 Installation Address: Arnold Laver & Co Limited Olympic Sawmills Oxclose Park Road North Holbrook Sheffield S20 8GN
+Installation Address: National Timber Group England Limited Oxclose Park Road North Sheffield S20 8GN

-In accordance with Regulation 13 of the Environmental Permitting (England and Wales) Regulations 2010 as amended, Arnold Laver and Co Limited is hereby permitted to operate two scheduled activities at the address detailed above, namely a Timber Activity as described in Schedule 1, Part 2, Chapter 6, Section 6.6, Part B, subsection (a)(i) and a directly associated Incineration Activity as described in Schedule 1 Part 2 Chapter 5, Section 5.1 Part B(a) (iv) and subject to the following conditions of Permit.
+In accordance with Regulation 20 of the Environmental Permitting (England and Wales) Regulations 2016, National Timber Group England Limited is hereby Permitted to operate two scheduled activities at the address detailed above namely a Timber Activity as described in Schedule 1, Part 2, Chapter 6, Section 6.6.
+Part B section a(i) and the directly associated activity of incineration in a small waste incineration plant with an aggregate capacity of 50kg or more per hour of wood waste, with the exception of wood waste which may contain halogenated organic compounds or heavy metals as a result of treatment with wood preservatives or coatings, as described in Schedule 1, Part 2, Chapter 5, Section 5.1, Part B, (a)(v) of the Environmental Permitting (England and Wales) Regulations 2016, as amended and subject to the following conditions of this Permit.